 - Family history of autoimmune diseases: If you have a family history of autoimmune diseases, such as rheumatoid arthritis, ankylosing spondylitis, or psoriatic arthritis, you may be at increased risk for developing these conditions and should consider seeing a rheumatologist for evaluation if you develop back pain.

 - Other symptoms: If your back pain is accompanied by other symptoms such as fever, weight loss, or fatigue, it may be a sign of a more serious underlying condition that requires evaluation by a rheumatologist.

-Overall, if you have back pain that is chronic, accompanied by other symptoms, or suggestive of an inflammatory condition, it is a good idea to consult with a rheumatologist to evaluate and treat your condition effectively.
+Overall, if you have chronic back pain accompanied by other symptoms or suggestive of an inflammatory condition, it is a good idea to consult a rheumatologist to evaluate and treat your condition effectively.